amd-rezaei/TweetSentimentAnalzyer/README.md

 docker exec -it <triton_container_name> pytest
 ```

 This verifies the functionality of the service in both deployment environments.
+More details can be found in `tests/Tests.md`.

 ## Performance Measurement and Optimization